-'The Tools We Love' is a new bi-weekly column we are introducing in our blog, where we take a tool that is relevant and useful for the work of web creators, and explore it's pros, cons and overall helpfulness.
+'The Tools We Love' is a new bi-weekly column, where we pick and describe a tool that is relevant and useful for the work of web creators.
+This week - we review Asana, one of the leading project management tools..

 Most of our users and readers are people who are in the business of taking ideas and making them a reality.
 They are ambitious designers, marketers looking to move forward, develop and grow, in every aspect of this ever-accelerating world of business.